Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand the legal processes and formalities for creating and transferring estates and interests in land.
-Focus your revision on:
+For SQE1, you are required to understand the legal processes and formalities for creating and transferring estates and interests in land, with a focus on the following syllabus points:

 • the two legal estates in land (freehold and leasehold) and how they are created and transferred